View All Platinum Products

 Purchasing Platinum Products from JM Bullion

 Protection and discretion are important to JM Bullion, which is why the platinum products you purchase from us are always wrapped in protective packaging and shipped in secure parcels with nondescript labels so the contents of your shipment remain unknown.
-Shipping and insurance is absolutely free when you shop with JMB.
+Shipping and insurance are absolutely free when you shop with JMB.
 If your package is lost or damaged during shipping, you will receive a full refund of your purchase price.
 This coverages extends from the moment a package is shipped until it is signed for by you.

 We offer free shipping as a service on all base shipping methods, but you do have the option of upgrading to a quicker shipment method if you so choose.
 All shipments can be tracked using the “My Account” section of the website.
 You’ll receive an email notification when your purchase has shipped, and you’ll be able to securely track the process of your package from here as if you were viewing the UPS or USPS website.